New Student Orientation FAQs

 Concurrently-enrolled student who are not yet graduating high school DO NOT need to attend New Student Orientation.

 However, graduating seniors and high school graduates who participated in Concurrent Enrollment are required to attend New Student Orientation if you are a college freshman and seeking a degree from TCC.

 Can I register for classes before New Student Orientation?

-No, all new degree-seeking students have an Advising and New Student Orientation hold that will be removed before you enroll in classes at New Student Orientation.
+No, all new degree-seeking students have an Advising and New Student Orientation hold that will be removed when you enroll in classes at New Student Orientation.

 What do I need to bring to New Student Orientation?

 - A government issued photo ID such as a driver's license or passport is required for check-in.